tuplejump/snackfs/README.md

 1. SBT : It can be set up from the instructions [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt).

-2. Cassandra(v1.2.12) : Instructions can be found [here](http://wiki.apache.org/cassandra/GettingStarted).
+2. Cassandra (v1.2.12 or v2.0.5) : Instructions can be found [here](http://wiki.apache.org/cassandra/GettingStarted).
 An easier alternative would be using [CCM](https://github.com/pcmanus/ccm)

 ## Using SnackFS